axnut123/Gyro-Nspire-gaming-engine/README.md

 # IlChelcciCore(Gyro/ILCC)
-This is a gaming engine based on Ti calculator,writed on pure python.
+This is a gaming engine based on TI calculator,writed on pure python.

 Gyro and gml are legacy, download IlChelcciCore and cml instead.
 Engine Showcase: